CastleJH/Click-Rangers/Readme.md

 **Below are links where i got the assets for this project.**
 1. background image: https://opengameart.org/content/ruined-city-background
-2. All other files in /resources are made by myself, so please don't copy.
+2. All other files in /resources are made by myself, so **please don't copy**.
    Instead, ask me when you want to use them.